columbusjs/columbusjs.github.io/README.md

 # Website for the Columbus JavaScript Usergroup

 This site is built in Jekyll and hosted on GitHub.
-Because it has a custom plugin, it must be rendered locally before being pushed to gh-pages.
+Because it has a custom plugin, it must be rendered locally before being deployed.
 There is a rake task in place to easily do this.

+The Master branch is used for deployment, so before deploying, create a development branch and set this as your default branch on github.

 From the root of your project folder: